 The first time you build with AI, it feels like cheating.
 You describe a feature in plain English, the LLM generates the code, the app runs, and you think: this is the future.
 The new feature that would have taken a real dev team a week took an afternoon.
 A two-day demo is in front of real users by the end of the week.
 Velocity feels like productivity feels like progress.

 That feeling lasts approximately as long as the demo.
 Sixteen weeks later, the same codebase is a different story, and the founder who started the project with that early hit of momentum is now paying a second team to diagnose what the first one built.
 This article is about why that happens, what the actual cost is, and what “build it right the first time” means when AI is in the room.
+Research from the Software Engineering Institute at Carnegie Mellon (ATAM), describes exactly this: borrowing against future development speed to move faster today, with compounding interest that must eventually be paid.

 Why architecture is not decoration

 The temptation, when AI can generate working code in seconds, is to treat architecture as something the AI is doing implicitly.
 It is not.
 An LLM completes patterns; it does not reason about systems.
 When you ask it for a payment integration, it produces code that integrates a payment.
 When you ask it for a user account system, it produces code that creates user accounts.
 What it does not do is hold the whole product in its head and ask: do these two systems share state correctly under failure conditions? does the data model survive a feature change six months from now? is the boundary between the client and the server in the right place?
+Research from Google DeepMind on large language models confirms that while LLMs excel at simple retrieval tasks, they consistently struggle with global structural reasoning and long-range dependencies.

 Those questions are the work of architecture, and they are the work that determines whether you end up at week 16 building features or firefighting bugs.
 The dev team that did this work in week 1 may have shipped fewer features in the demo, but they have a foundation that holds the next twelve features without collapsing.
 The dev team that skipped this work shipped faster early and now cannot ship at all.